-Costamare Shipping provides management services to the Joint Venture vessels under separate management agreements with each Joint Venture entity pursuant to which Costamare Shipping provides technical, crew, crew insurance, commercial, general and administrative and insurance services directly or together with V.Ships Greece directly or, upon being directed to do so by the relevant Joint Venture entity through V.Ships Shanghai.
-During the year ended December 31, 2022, Costamare Shipping charged in aggregate to Joint Venture vessels the amount of \$1.8 million and to the vessels privately owned by our chairman and chief executive officer, Konstantinos Konstantakopoulos, \$0.7 million, in each case for services provided in accordance with the respective management agreements.
+Costamare Shipping provided management services to the Joint Venture vessels under separate management agreements with each Joint Venture entity pursuant to which Costamare Shipping provided technical, crew, crew insurance, commercial, general and administrative and insurance services directly or together with V.Ships Greece directly or, upon being directed to do so by the relevant Joint Venture entity through V.Ships Shanghai.
+During the years ended December 31, 2023 and December 31, 2022, Costamare Shipping charged in aggregate to the companies established pursuant to the Framework Deed and to the vessels privately owned or controlled by our chairman and chief executive officer, Konstantinos Konstantakopoulos, \$3.0 million and \$2.5 million, respectively, for services provided in accordance with the relevant agreements including \$0.9 million and \$1.2 million for the years ended December 31, 2023 and 2022, respectively charged by third party managers.

-On January 1, 2018, Costamare Shipping appointed, on behalf of the vessels it manages, Blue Net, a company 50% owned (indirectly) by our chairman and chief executive officer, Konstantinos Konstantakopoulos, to provide charter brokerage services to all vessels under its management (including vessels owned by the Company).
 Blue Net provides exclusive charter brokerage services to containership owners.
-Under the Brokerage Agreement, as amended on January 2, 2020, each vessel-owning subsidiary paid a fee of €9,413 for the years ended December 31, 2021 and 2022 in respect of its vessel, prorated for the calendar days of ownership (including as disponent owner under a bareboat charter agreement).
+Under the Brokerage Agreement, as amended on January 2, 2020, each vessel-owning subsidiary paid a fee of \notin 9,413 for the years ended December 31, 2022 and 2023 in respect of its vessel, prorated for the calendar days of ownership (including as disponent owner under a bareboat charter agreement).
 In lieu of said annual fee, in certain cases, some of our vessels have agreed to pay a commission ranging from 0.5 to 1.25% of their revenues from the charter arranged by Blue Net or Blue Net Asia.
-During the year ended December 31, 2021 and December 31, 2022, we paid \$467,407 and \$431,348, respectively, in total to Blue Net and \$866,543 and \$1,056,772, respectively, in total to Blue Net Asia for charter brokerage services.
-Until August 2021, Blue Net also provided chartering brokerage services in exchange for a fee to all the vessels belonging to a chartering pool which included one of our vessels, the Scorpius.
+During the year ended December 31, 2022 and December 31, 2023, we paid \$749,250 and \$700,835, respectively, in total to Blue Net and \$738,870 and \$691,575, respectively, in total to Blue Net Asia for charter brokerage services.

-On November 14, 2022, Costamare Bulkers appointed each of the Agency Companies as service providers on an exclusive basis to provide chartering and other services on a cost basis (including all expenses related to the provision of the services) plus a mark-up (currently set at 11%), with the Agency Agreements to continue until terminated by either party.
+Costamare Bulkers appointed Local Agency A, Local Agency B and Local Agency C on November 14, 2022, and Local Agency D on November 20, 2023, as service providers on an exclusive basis to provide chartering and other services on a cost basis (including all expenses related to the provision of the services) plus a mark-up (currently set at 11%), with the Agency Agreements to continue until terminated by either party.
+During the years ended December 31, 2022 and December 31, 2023 the Agency Companies charged Costamare Bulkers for services provided, in the aggregate, \$2.8 million and \$11.7 million, respectively.

-A. Operating Results

-Factors Affecting Our Results of Operations
+A. Operating Results Factors Affecting Our Results of Operations